The Misguided Case Against Feedback

 When you present an amplifier with a fast transient on its input, the LTP pair has to charge the compensation capacitor around the 2nd stage TIS integrator.
 In an amplifier that suffers from the evils mentioned earlier (and especially evils one, two and four – low tail current, high gm and oversized compensation capacitor), the LTP transistor halves will switch fully ON or fully OFF depending on the signal slope (+ve or -ve).
 When the amplifier does this, it runs open loop – i.e. without feedback and the output then slews towards one of the supply rails.
 The result in severe cases is the output rams up against one of the supply rails until the LTP regains control again 10’s of micro seconds later and the loop runs normally again until the next music transient.
 This is what TIM is and it sounded terrible to audiophiles who were used to the smooth, euphonic sound of tubes.
 In designs that did not go ‘fully TIM’, the amplifier would slew for a shorter period, but not ram up against either of the supply rails.
 The sound was equally objectionable and this is called SID or Slewing Induced Distortion.
 There are plenty of commercial amps and DIY designs from the period with a sine wave input stimulus that went into slewing at 30 or 35 kHz – already absolutely unthinkable by the standards of 1998 when Colloms piece was published.

-With a steady state sine wave input stimulus and near full output power (a typical test regime), a highly compromised amplifier suffering from the 4 evils would test out superbly.
+With a steady state 1 kHz sine wave input stimulus and near full output power (a typical test regime), a highly compromised amplifier suffering from the 4 evils would test out superbly.
 How can this be?
-Amplifiers used to primarily be tested at full power using a 1kHz stimulus.
+Amplifier distortion performance used to be assessed at full power using a 1kHz stimulus.
 The output rate of change of a 1 kHz sine wave at the zero crossing on a 100 W amplifier is only about 250 mV per microsecond – a snails pace even for our compromised amplifier, which would pass this test with flying colours, and because of the very high loop gain, distortion would low.
-Now feed a fast rise time – say 10 us – 1 kHz square wave stimulus for full output power (about 8 V/us slew rate) and our amplifier falls to pieces.
-Full power square wave testing was almost never carried out on these products because of cross conduction problems in the output stage – so square wave testing was always small signal – i.e. 1~2 V peak output and the problems alluded to above thus never showed up.
-Further, testing was always conducted with a resistive load, so marginally stable designs often slipped through the net and went on to fail in the field because they broke into oscillation with real world capacitive loads.
+Now feed a fast rise time – say 10 us – 1 kHz square wave stimulus for full output power (about 8 V/us slew rate) and our amplifier performance falls to pieces.
+Full power square wave testing, or indeed full power HF sine wave testing, was almost never carried out on these products because of cross conduction problems in the output stage – so square wave testing was always small signal – i.e. 1~2 V peak output and the problems alluded to above thus never showed up.
+Further, testing was usually conducted with a resistive load, so marginally stable designs often slipped through the net and went on to fail in the field because they broke into oscillation with real world capacitive loads.

 Otala’s Misguided Legacy: Feedback is Bad